saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 }
 ```

-Once you have added your vault provider config, you can proceed to the next process, which is enabling the kubernetes auth engine and authenticating the cluster access to vault.
+Once you have added your vault provider config, you can proceed to the next process, which is enabling the Kubernetes auth engine and authenticating the cluster access to Vault.

-Since you might have this process available already in your vault, you would only notice a modification instead of new creation of kubernetes vault engine when you run ```terraform plan```
+Since you might have this process available already in your vault, you would only notice a modification instead of the new creation of the Kubernetes vault engine when you run ```terraform plan```

 ```yaml title="vault-backup.tf"
 resource "vault_auth_backend" "kubernetes" {